phamducminh/Today-I-Learned/design-pattern/builder-pattern.md

 ## Some thoughts

+* Getting rid of telescoping constructors
+* Single place of definition
 * Using builder pattern will create immutable object, **threadsafe** but **consume memory**.
 * Variable x,y of Coordinate should declare final.
 * Constructor of Coordinate should have private access.